unilad homepage

 US citizens have warned that their actions could now be illegal following significant changes at a travel destination in Asia.

-US citizens could be forced to hand over their phones, laptops and passwords for these devices when asked when traveling to this country in Asia.
+US citizens could be forced to hand over their phones, laptops and passwords for these devices when asked under the new new national security rules, while failure to provide passwords to personal electronic devices can be treated as a criminal offense.

-The U.S consulate General confirmed that these changes were coming into place in Hong Kong and Macao after the government amended current rules surrounding National Security Law.
+The U.S Consulate General confirmed that these changes were coming into place in Hong Kong and Macao after the government amended current rules surrounding National Security Law.

 Advert